 Draft Air Quality Action Plan - May 2020

-The Air Quality Action Plan (AQAP) is produced as part of our statutory duties required by the Local Air Quality Management framework.
-It outlines the action we propose to take to improve air quality in Derby between 2019 and 2024.
+An Air Quality Action Plan (AQAP) was produced as part of our statutory duties, as required by the Local Air Quality Management framework.
+It outlined the action we proposed to take to improve air quality in Derby between 2019 and 2024.

-Feedback is currently being reviewed and we will provide an update on the plan as soon as this has been updated.
+Feedback is currently being reviewed and we will continue to provide updates on the plan.

-Over 2,500 responses were received along with additional feedback from a range of stakeholders including residents, local businesses, public transport operators, taxi/private hire operators and HGV operators, which has helped identify and develop further the best scheme for Derby.
+Over 2,500 responses were received along with additional feedback from a range of stakeholders including residents, local businesses, public transport operators, taxi/private hire operators and HGV operators, which helped us identify and further the best scheme for Derby.

 |Source of comment||Number of responses|